 JWT Validator rule

 You can configure the rule to extract values from the JWT claim to add and pass in the request header to the underlying pipeline.
-The token value can then be passed to downstream systems.
+Selected JWT claims (or optionally the original token) can be forwarded to downstream systems.
 Tokens passed in the request header don't appear in logs nor are they visible in Monitor.

 Before allowing API access to the consumer, the policy does the following: